Current Dividend Status

 FHFA Authorization

 FHFA, as conservator, must formally authorize dividend payments on junior preferred stock.
 This likely happens as part of a broader consent order or conservatorship exit plan.
-A new FHFA director sympathetic to privatization would accelerate this.
+FHFA Director Bill Pulte — who also chairs both boards — is publicly aligned with release; dividend authorization would likely arrive as part of the exit plan.

 Conservatorship Exit